reshamas/fastai_deeplearn_part1/fastai_dl_terms.md

 - Adam takes 3 hyperparameters: the learning rate, the decay rate of 1st-order moment, and the decay rate of 2nd-order moment
 - [ADAM: A Method for Stochastic Optimization](https://theberkeleyview.wordpress.com/2015/11/19/berkeleyview-for-adam-a-method-for-stochastic-optimization/)

+### Backpropagation
+Backpropagation is the same as "apply the chain rule to all the layers"

 ### SoTA (State-of-the-Art)